Loxopholis osvaldoi

 Loxopholis osvaldoi is a species of lizard in the family Gymnophthalmidae.
 The species is endemic to Brazil.

 Etymology

 The specific name, osvaldoi, is in honor of Brazilian herpetologist Osvaldo Rodrigues da Cunha.

+Description

+Loxopholis osvaldoi may attain a snout-to-vent length (SVL) of 37 mm.

-Geographic range
+Geographic distribution

-L. osvaldoi is found in the Brazilian states of Amazonas, Mato Grosso, Pará, and Rondônia.
+Loxopholis osvaldoi is found in the Brazilian states of Amazonas, Mato Grosso, Pará, and Rondônia.

 Habitat

-The natural habitat of L. osvaldoi is forest.
+The natural habitat of Loxopholis osvaldoi is forest.

+Behavior

+Loxopholis osvaldoi is diurnal and terrestrial, foraging in leaf litter on the ground.